rezoo/movis/README.md

 * Easy and intuitive video editing (including scene cut, transition, crop, concatenation, inserting images and texts, etc.)
 * Layer transformation (position, scale, and rotation) with sub-pixel precision
-* A variety of Photoshop-level blending modes
+* Support for a variety of Photoshop-level blending modes
 * Keypoint and easing-based animation engine
 * Nested compositions
 * Inserting text layers containing multiple outlines
 * Simple audio editing (including fade-in and fade-out effects)
-* A variety of video and audio formats using ffmpeg
+* Support for a variety of video and audio formats using ffmpeg
 * Layer effects (drop shadow, grow, blur, chromakey, etc.)
 * Support for rendering at 1/2 quality and 1/4 quality for drafts
 * Fast rendering using cache mechanism